-Julie continued to tell me how the rage of irritability builds up to the point where she feels frightened of herself and can only imagine the effect her behavior has on her children and husband.
-She has a good relationship with her husband, who she described as having the patience of a saint “but that patience is wearing very thin these days”
+Julie continued to tell me how the rage of irritability builds up to the point where she feels frightened of herself and can only imagine the effect her behaviour has on her children and husband.
+She has a good relationship with her husband, who she described as having the patience of a saint “but that patience is wearing very thin these days”.

 I asked her if any other symptoms worried her in that second half of the cycle and she continued her story of hormonal havoc:

 "My breasts get so sore and full that I can’t even go to gym.
 And I seem to be spotting for a few days before my period starts properly.
 It's much heavier than it was before I had the kids.

 When I checked with her about her bleeding she confirmed what I had suspected.
 Her periods were now 6 days long, instead of her normal five days and she had to change pads every 2 to 4 hours on her heavy days.

 Sometimes now I even have to get up during the night and change pads, otherwise …”